Hearts on Fire vs. Hearts & Arrows, A Cut Above, True Heart, & Astor Cut

 Princess cut diamond was created by Henry Grossbard in 1970.
 The Quadrillion Diamond company got the patent.
 Henry initially wanted to create jewelry based on the designs worn in the 1400s.
 He used an inverted pyramid as an inspiration.
 The symmetry and precision of the princess cut diamonds suited the various fancy stones, from emerald to marquise.
 But they became very famous in the diamond industry because they created little diamond loss when it was invented.
 Princess cut highly enhances the durability of the diamond.
 There are no sharp ends that will chip easily.
 Though it sparkles slightly less than round cuts, princess cut diamonds are economical and loved by most for their aesthetic beauty and special sentiment.
 The beauty of the princess diamond made it ideal for fixing engagement rings.

-See a full see list of our popular diamond shapes for engagement rings.
+Relatedly, explore a full list of our popular diamond shapes for engagement rings.

-The ancient cuts used to create jewelry for the royal princesses are the old eight cut or the table cut, rose cut, old mine cut, and the old European cut.
-The European Imperials and the Russian aristocrats were great fans of these diamond cuts.
-The most common diamond cuts used for commercial use are the princess cut and the Adura cut.
-Both diamonds can be found easily in most diamond stores worldwide.
+The ancient diamond cuts used to create jewelry for royal princesses are the old eight cut or table cut, rose cut, old mine cut, and old European cut.
+The European Imperials and Russian aristocrats were great fans of these diamond cuts.
+The princess cut and the Adura cut are the most common diamond cuts used for commercial purposes.
+Both can be found easily in most diamond stores worldwide.

 Other notable cuts are Aglaia, Ageless fire diamonds created by Dave Nygaard, and the ideal cut diamonds made famous by Kaplan and Tolkowsky.
 Kaplan made the ideal cut diamond quite famous, teaching several factory workers the trade.
-Tolkowsky’s formula, which perfected it made creating such cuts quite easy.
+Tolkowsky’s formula perfected it, making such cuts quite easy.
 Hence, several companies started to produce them within a short time.
-Some famous companies upgraded the design by creating super-ideal cuts and cutting above the cut.
+Some famous companies upgraded the design by creating super ideal cuts and cutting above the cut.
 These diamonds were of very high quality and did not come to mass production owing to high cost.